-June 22, 2009 - Two subway cars collide on the Red Line in Washington during afternoon rush hour, seven dead, more than 70 injured.
+June 22, 2009 - Two subway cars collide on the Red Line in Washington, DC during afternoon rush hour.
+Nine people are killed and more than 70 are injured.

 June 17, 2015 - The FTA releases its report, which identifies numerous hazards throughout the Metrorail system.
 The problems include an understaffed control center, employees using personal cellphones while on duty and a poor radio communications network.

-March 14, 2016 - An electrical fire in a Metro tunnel causes the shutdown of the Orange, Silver and Blue lines.
+March 14, 2016 - An electrical fire in a Metro tunnel causes major delays on the Orange, Silver and Blue lines.